The dedication, passion and diverse expertise of Harbour Trust volunteers are of great benefit, bolstering our ability to serve the community.

 Ongoing Volunteer roles include visitor services, speakers, administration assistance, heritage restoration, event assistants, tour guides, gardeners and more.
 If you’re fascinated by the history of Sydney Harbour or simply want to give back to the community, we invite you to consider our volunteer program.

 Our volunteer roles cater for different ages, skillsets and interests.
-We are currently seeking volunteers for five positions.
+We are currently seeking volunteers for four positions.

 This team of dedicated volunteers has taken the Cockatoo Island gardens from their neglected and overgrown state to beautiful ornamental and native gardens.
 Duties include ongoing weeding, pruning and watering as well as deciding on and planting new plants and shrubs in concert with the Harbour Trust Environmental Officer.
 The team meets fortnightly on Thursday mornings.
 If you would love to tend gardens in the middle of Sydney Harbour and have horticulture skills or simply a green thumb we would love to hear from you.